Low eigenvalues and one-dimensional collapse: Collapsing triangular domains

-We will also use the constant\footnote{This constant arises from the asymptotic formula for the first zero of the derivative of the Bessel function which is related to the first Dirichlet eigenvalue of an obtuse isosceles triangle; see \cite{freitas}.}
+In some arguments we will use the following constants\footnote{This constant arises from the asymptotic formula for the first two zeros of the derivative of the Bessel function which is related to the first two Dirichlet eigenvalue of an obtuse isosceles triangle; see \cite{freitas}.}